 1. Check your credit scores.
 Look for mistakes, missing information, and out-of-date details.
 If you spot any issues, deal with them before you apply.

 2. Get all your documentation together.
 This will avoid delays in processing.

 3. Get professional advice.
 Second charge mortgages are not to be entered into lightly.
 It’s important that you speak with a qualified financial or mortgage adviser who can help you determine if a second charge mortgage is the right product for you.
-Once you’re ready to apply, get in touch with us.
-We’ll help you apply for a homeowner loan that suits you perfectly.
+Once you’re ready to apply, get in touch with one of our trusted broker partners.
+They will help you apply for a homeowner loan that suits you perfectly.